 Winston Aldworth flies EY486 from the United Arab Emirates to Australia.

-The plane: A Boeing 787-9 Dreamliner, the same flash machine that's recently being turning heads in Air New Zealand livery.
+A Boeing 787-9 Dreamliner, the same flash machine that's recently being turning heads in Air New Zealand livery.
 As much as I'm a fan of the koru, Etihad's design motif — a series of warm-toned triangular mosaic patterns which their designers call "Facets of Abu Dhabi" — looks seriously cool on these machines.
 The middle eastern carrier only brought the Dreamliner on to this route in June (they started the route two years ago with an A330).

 In the cabin, the decor and lighting are in keeping with the "Facets of Abu Dhabi" tone.
 It's stylish and cool, and does a decent job of creating a simple non-planelike space.
 I'm calling it: This is the most attractive aircraft interior I can recall seeing.